nhsuk/sexual-health-information-etl/README.md

 For further details see [Azure Blob Storage](https://azure.microsoft.com/en-gb/services/storage/blobs/).

 The ETL retrieves all the Sexual Health and Information Services from the Syndication API via the `modifiedsince` end point.
-Serco reload all the data with new IDs when a change is made, so the `modifiedsince` end point will contain all records.
+All the data is reloaded with new IDs when a change is made, so the `modifiedsince` end point will contain all records.
 An incremental update approach is not possible due to the changing IDs.

 The date of the most recently modified file in blob storage beginning `shis-data`[<sup>*</sup>](#development-notes) is used as the last run date.